 Be prepared to present the following documents at the Port of Entry:

 - I-20 or DS-2019 Certificate of Eligibility

-It is very important that you keep these documents in a secure location while traveling, such as your purse or travel bag.
-Do not place any personal documents in your luggage, as they may be lost during travel.
+It is very important that you keep these documents in a secure location while traveling, such as your purse or carry-on bag.
+Do not place any personal documents in your checked luggage, as they may be lost or delayed during travel.

-Review your immigration documents and those for your dependents before you leave the arrival station.
+Once you have been allowed entry into the United States, review your immigration documents and those for your dependents before you leave the arrival station.
 If you notice any errors, notify an immigration officer immediately.
-Once you leave the Port of Entry, it is very difficult to correct errors on your documents.
+Once you leave the Port of Entry, it can be difficult to correct errors on your documents.
 Immigration officers review thousands of documents a day, so mistakes are sometimes made.